mbeddr/mps-platform-docs/src/doc/docs/mps_internal/recipes.md

 Note: We could also add a dependency from *ModelB* to *LanguageA.behavior*.
 However, as we need to depend on *LanguageA.structure* anyway (to be able to access the type), the preceding recipe presented is preferred.

-## Use a concept as a child or reference
+## Use a Concept as a Child or Reference

 *ConceptB* inside *LanguageB* wants to have a child or reference of type *ConceptA* inside *LanguageA*.